Eco-friendly wedding flowers

 When we consider the volume of flowers used in some events, it is easy to see how a few small decisions at the outset can make a big difference to an event’s overall environmental footprint.

-The choice of flowers and vessels can make significant impacts on carbon and chemical outputs, as well as waste.
+The choice of flowers and vessels can make a huge difference when we consider greenhouse gas emissions and waste.
 To keep your event as sustainable as possible, keep the following ideas in mind.

 Weddings can involve a large volume of flowers.